Do you only have one day in Paris and you want to maximise your time here? Here’s the perfect 1-day itinerary for Paris, France!

 Start at Musee d’Orsay

 My tip?
 Book your ticket online – to bypass the really long line.
-I waited in line, but for a single day in Paris you can’t afford that.
+I waited in line, but for a single day in Paris, you can’t afford that.
 In fact, read my list of useful things to know before visiting Orsay Museum so that you’ll have the best time here.

 Actually, this is a general tip for Paris: if you have your itinerary made, go ahead and check the websites of the places you want to visit and see if they offer the possibility to purchase your ticket online.
 If so, use this opportunity!
 You’ll save so much time!